- LEGO Papert Professor of Learning Research

 His Lifelong Kindergarten research group developed the Scratch programming software and online community , used by millions of young people around the world.
-The group has also collaborated with the LEGO Company on the development of new educational ideas and products, including LEGO Mindstorms and WeDo robotics kits.
-Resnick co-founded the Computer Clubhouse project, an international network of 100 after-school learning centers where youth from low-income communities learn to express themselves creatively with new technologies.
+The group has also collaborated with the LEGO Company on the development of new educational ideas and products, including the LEGO Mindstorms robotics kits.
+Resnick co-founded the Computer Clubhouse project, an international network of more than 100 after-school learning centers where youth from low-income communities learn to express themselves creatively with new technologies.

 Resnick earned a BA in physics at Princeton University (1978) and MS and PhD degrees in computer science at MIT (1988, 1992).
 He worked as a science-technology journalist from 1978 to 1983.